Traditions of whisky captured for consumers in new guidelines

 Scottish, Welsh, English and Irish whisky industries partner to agree consistent method of production to help drive international trade

-12 September: Consumers around the world can have greater confidence in the quality of their whisky following the development of new guidelines by BSI setting out best practice for how to produce it and ensure a trusted supply chain for one of the UK’s most valued exports.
+Herndon, VA- Consumers around the world can have greater confidence in the quality of their whisky following the development of new guidelines by BSI, setting out best practices for how to produce it and ensure a trusted supply chain for one of the UK’s most valued exports.
 The new British Standard will support distillers to produce whisky for local and global markets by focusing on the quality of the product rather than the minimum regulatory requirements.

-The standard sets out details including the desired colour of the whisky, which should be caramel, ranging from a pale yellow/gold to deep amber/mahogany.
+The standard sets out details, including the desired color of the whisky, which should be caramel, ranging from pale yellow/gold to deep amber/mahogany.
 It advises that whisky must be matured for at least three years in wooden casks and cannot be sweetened or contain any additives.
-It also sets the minimum alcoholic strength by volume as 40% and says every distillation should be carried out at less than 94.8% volume “so that the distillate has an aroma and taste derived from the raw materials used”.
+It also sets the minimum alcoholic strength by volume as 40% and says every distillation should be carried out at less than 94.8% volume “so that the distillate has an aroma and taste derived from the raw materials used.”

 The new standard will be managed by a dedicated technical committee* in BSI, which may revise and update the standard as required based on market feedback.
 BSI will discuss with the committee plans for the future, including the possibility of using the standard as a base document for an international (ISO) standard.